dscsa/communication-calendar/README.md

 The main function, that can be set to trigger regularly.

+### POST API

+Can accept POST requests at the web app url.

+#Create Events through POST Requests
+To use this, must create a ScriptProperty called api_pwd, and that must be included in the requests, along with 'title' for the event and 'body' which will go into location.
+Optional parameters: 'start' in UTC time string, and 'minutes' for length of the event.

 ### TextWork

 Handles parsing of comm-arrays and comm-objects, any string work, regex cleaning should be contained here.